Buddyalok/inventory_replenishment_model/README.md

 ## Solution Approach

-Our solution involves building a data pipeline and predictive model with the following steps:
+The solution involves building a data pipeline and predictive model with the following steps:

 1. **Data Collection & Preprocessing**
    - Ingest historical sales, inventory, and lead time data.